 Over the life of this blog, there have been several excellent articles aimed at helping future PTE test takers improve their marks in the speaking section of the test.
 Kaia addressed these issues when she wrote entertainingly about her experience with the speaking section in her first PTE and published another in which she gave some insight into how to improve one’s oral fluency.

 Are you falling short on your PTE speaking score?

 Issues arising from the speaking section, while relevant for all test takers, have special resonance for people from South Asia.
 It is all too common for people from the sub-continent to score well in the other three areas yet fall short – and often very short! – when it comes to their spoken performance on the PTE.

 As I wrote in my previous blog post about Priyanka’s PTE success story, this can be extremely vexing for such candidates: they speak English very well, use English every day, work in English, write in English, make calls in English and yet, mysteriously, they are getting 48 in the PTE.
 In that article, I mentioned five key areas that south Asians need to focus on to ensure success in their PTE speaking score.

 1) Do not speak too quickly.

-It is essential that you adopt a speed which you can maintain for the duration of the test.
+It is essential that you adopt a speed that you can maintain for the duration of the test.
 Being an internet-based test, like the TOEFL, the PTE depends on your input to provide you with a score.
 But unlike the TOEFL, no human ears will hear your spoken submissions, meaning that every word you say must be recorded by the algorithm.
-You are not doing yourself any favours by prattling on like a lunatic.
+You are not doing yourself any favors by prattling on like a lunatic.

 The key to speaking in the PTE is quality rather than quantity.
 It is better that you say 40 or 50 words in 35 seconds and cover all the mains points than attempt to cover every single issue you have identified in a double graph, force out 100 words in 40 seconds and get cut off before your conclusion.